place Case Studies

 Constraints:

 • Established composite manufacturers show hesitant to use new bio-based and waste-based raw materials in their production process.
 These materials are not consistent batch over batch and are therefore potentially disruptive to a continuous production process.
 Moreover, this would lead to greater diversification in the sourcing of materials, resulting in associated costs and investments.
-To fill this gap in the production and scale-up of these new materials, NPSP had no choice but to take on production themselves.
+To bridge this gap in the production and scale-up of the new materials, NPSP has taken up production itself, while continuing to pursue collaboration opportunities with other manufacturers.

 Constraints: